Your hurricane emergency plan for each generation of renter

 The Needs of Your Millennial Residents

 Millennial residents may have small children, but it’s more likely that they’ll have pets.
 Make sure that residents have plans for their pets, as well as for themselves.
 If they plan on evacuating to a shelter, they should know which ones will accommodate their pets.
-Point your residents to resources that list area shelters and their restrictions.
+Point your residents to resources that list area shelters, such as the federal government service that finds open shelters by texting SHELTER and a ZIP code to 43362.

 What Millennials’ Emergency Preparedness Kit Should Look Like